-In accordance with DOH policy, patients with intellectual or cognitive disability, communication barriers or behavioral concerns may have a designated support person with them during hospitalization.
-This designated support person can be a family member; personal care assistant; or other disability service provider knowledgeable about the patient's care.
+In accordance with DOH policy, patients with intellectual or cognitive disability, communication barriers or behavioral concerns may have a designated care partner with them at all times throughout their hospitalization at either campus.
+This designated care partner can be a family member; personal care assistant; or other disability service provider knowledgeable about the patient's care.
+This individual will be identified by an orange band .Outside of designated visiting hours, this individual must stop at the lobby security desk and present the band to enter the facility.
 This individual must meet COVID-19 symptom and temperature screening criteria.
-Personal Protective Equipment (PPE) should be given to and worn by the designated support person.
-Once in the unit, the designated support person must not access other areas of the hospital and not be permitted to leave and re-enter the hospital more than once daily.
+Once in the unit, the designated care partner must not access other areas of the hospital.

 Visitor or Support Person Requirements for All Areas

 - Visitors must not be ill, or display signs of illness (e.g. coughing, temperature greater than 100.0 F)